 We spend a total of three minutes for discussion of each discipline request; we are allowed a maximum of six minutes for multiple requests within a discipline.
 A draft ballot sheet including times for discussion will be sent for review before the Prioritization Meeting.

 Any faculty member may present a faculty request – but may not vote unless they are members of the Academic Senate Council.
+Non-voting presenters will have the option of presenting virtually.

 When we present or discuss a program request we will make no reference to any other program requests, either for or against.